 Goodwill represents the excess of the purchase price over the fair value of assets acquired and liabilities assumed.
 Goodwill is presumed to have an indefinite life and is not subject to annual amortization.
 We review goodwill for impairment at the company level, which is the sole reporting unit, on at least an annual basis and at any interim date whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-We performed the annual impairment test for these assets as of October 1, 2009.
+We performed the annual impairment test for these assets as of October 1, 2010.
 This test did not indicate an impairment.
-There have been no events since October 1, 2009 that would require us to perform an additional assessment for the impairment of our goodwill.